mnubhan/calculator/README.md

 # calculator
-Calculator web app by using express.js
+Calculator web app with a server using node and express